kwasmich/GLTC/README.md

     sub-block.
 Such that these Modes operate best on blocks with very low variance in chroma but high variance in L as there are 4 lightness settings per sub-block.
   * T- and H-Mode have a total of 4 colors for the entire block.
-But there are 2 chromas and either 1 lightness setting for one and 2 lightness settings for the other chroma or 2 lighness settings for both chromas.
+But there are 2 chromas and either 1 lightness setting for one and 2 lightness settings for the other chroma or 2 lightness settings for both chromas.
 So these modes are suited best for Blocks with high variance in chroma but low variance in lightness.
     NOTE:
     If the chromas can be (almost completely) separated by dividing the block horizontally or vertically, then the